SNIPPIK/UnTitles/README.md

 > Incorrect use, removal of authorship or appropriation will lead to the closure of the public repository

 > [!IMPORTANT]
-> It is strongly recommended to enable caching
+> If YouTube doesn't respond, report the bug immediately and don't forget to include the link!
 > `main` — stable, but rarely updated branch
-> `beta` — newest fixes and features, may be unstable
+> `beta` — latest fixes and features, may be unstable

+> [!TIP]
+> I recommend enabling the caching system in `.env`, in which case you can include tracks even if the platform is completely blocked
+> It's impossible to completely bypass `packet lost` due to the `UDP` protocol and other `discord` limitations.
+> But the voice system simply isn't allowed to lose audio packets, even under critical load!

 ---

 ### ⚠️ Hardware requirements | Data from Ryzen 7 5700x3D | 1 player
-- CPU: 0-0.1%
+- CPU: `0-0.1%`
-- Ram: ~80 MB, it all depends on the number of tracks, the load on the platforms, namely YouTube!
+- RAM: `~80 MB`, it all depends on the number of tracks, platform load, discord cache!
-- Disk: ~50 MB, 200 GB is enough for caching (1.5k tracks ~1.2 GB)
+- Disk: `~50 MB`, `200 GB` is enough for caching (1.5k tracks ~1.2 GB)

 ---